 Your device will be updated to the latest iOS version after the unlocking.

 If you have "Find My iPhone" enabled on your iPhone, you can use "Remote Wipe" to erase the contents and passcode of your device.
-Then you can unlock the iPhone.
+This method does not require you to use iTunes or even a computer.
+You can erase your iPhone directly via iCloud.com or the iPhone app for iCloud.

 Step 1.
 Go to icloud.com with your Apple ID and passcode (the one you use with iCloud rather than your iPhone passcode that you do not remember).